Kagebounshin/skateshop/README.md

 - Products
     - You will have the choice to display all the product at the same time, or by category.
 Also display on or more specific products based on your search criteria.
 The products will have an image, name and a pricing displayed.
     - Click on a product to read more about that product.
 Such as a short discripion, sizes etc. Have the option to add it to the bag, with the quantity of your choice.
-- Bag
+- Bag / Checkout
     - If the bag has no item, it will have a text, saying that the bag is empty.
     - If you have added something to your bag, you will see the total price displayed next to the bag link at the navbar.
+    - By clicking the bag link, See a quick preview of the bag and it's current products and total amount in a [toasts]().
+If the bag contains any products , they will have the option to checkout.
-    - By clicking the bag link, you will be able to increase or decrease the quantity of each item, remove a item from the bag, see the total amout, and be able to move on to the checkout page.
+    - When choosing the option to go to the checkout you will be able to increase or decrease the quantity of each item, remove a item from the bag, see the total amout, enter your shipping credentials and payment.
+- Toast
+    - Bootsrap has a component called ["Toasts"](), wich is notifications designed to mimic the push notifications.
+    - The bag when clicked will show a quick preview of it's current products using the toast component.
+    - The toast component will also display warning, info, success or error messages, giving the user quick feedback, for example, if something unexcpected happens.
+- Register, Sign In/Out
+    - These pages will be clean looking, centered at the page & be easily accessible at all time.

 ---

 - ### Skeleton